bhupalans/HairConnect/README.md

 └── next.config.ts            # Next.js configuration
 ```

+## Preview Environment & How It Works

+This application utilizes a modern, two-project architecture for enhanced security and scalability.

+*   **Frontend Project (ID: `hairconnect-coz53`)**
+    *   This project uses **Firebase App Hosting** to serve the Next.js user interface.
+    *   The live preview URL is **https://stage.veloglobal.in**.
+This is the primary URL that should be used for all testing and demos.
+*   **Backend Project (ID: `hairconnect-db`)**
+    *   This project contains all backend services: **Firebase Authentication**, **Firestore Database**, and **Cloud Functions**.
+    *   Users and partners **do not** interact with this project directly.
+It is the secure "engine" of the application.

+### How They Connect

+The frontend application at `stage.veloglobal.in` is configured to securely communicate with the `hairconnect-db` backend project.
+This connection allows the user interface to fetch data, log users in, and process payments without ever exposing sensitive credentials or logic on the client-side.
+This separation is a best practice for building robust web applications.

+### Testing Workflow

+1. All code changes, once published, will be reflected on the **https://stage.veloglobal.in** URL.
+2. All user actions (signing up, logging in, verifying an email, etc.) initiated from the preview URL will make secure requests to the `hairconnect-db` backend.

 ## Getting Started

 To run this project locally, you will need Node.js, npm, and the Firebase CLI installed.